-- You can only restart the device with administrator privileges. - A device should only be restarted with the buttons of this menu or with the appropriate CLI commands and not by a power cycle on the device. - Any modifications you have made only become active on the device after clicking the "Set values" button on the relevant WBM page.
-If the device is in "Trial" mode, configuration modifications must be saved manually before a restart.
-In "Automatic Save" mode, the last changes are saved automatically before a restart.
+- You can only restart the device with administrator privileges. - A device should only be restarted with the buttons of this menu or with the appropriate CLI commands and not by a power cycle on the device. - If the device is in "Trial" mode, configuration modifications must be saved manually before a restart.
+Any modifications you have made only become active on the device after clicking the "Set values" button on the relevant WBM page. - If the device is in "Automatic Save" mode, the last changes are saved automatically before a restart.

-To restart the device manually, the buttons on this page provide you with the following options:
+To restart the device, the buttons on this page provide you with the following options: